Alain Damasio: Biography

 Alain Damasio was born in Lyon.
 His father was a self-employed car body repairperson, while his mother was agrégée (a high-level academic achievement) in English.
 Alain Damasio graduated from high school with a specialization in science.
 He then passed the entrance exam for ESSEC Business School, one of France's top business schools, that he left in 1991 without graduating.
 He then embarked on two solitary retreats to write, residing first in Vercors (France) and then in Nonza (Corsica, France).
 His works have focused heavily on futuristic politics and incorporate significant science fiction and fantasy elements.

 As a young man he wrote many short stories.
 His first longform fictional work was La Zone du Dehors (The Outer Zone), a futuristic novel dealing with a model of society under control on a democratic model (inspired by the works of Michel Foucault and Gilles Deleuze).

-His second novel was rewarded with the Grand Prize of Imaginary Writing in 2006, in the works of fiction category: La Horde du Contrevent (The WindWalkers).
+His second novel was rewarded with the Grand Prize of Imaginary Writing (Grand Prix de l'Imaginaire) in 2006, in the works of fiction category: La Horde du Contrevent (The Horde of Counterwind).
 This novel comes with a soundtrack composed by Arno Alyvan.
 It was a great success and sold 120,000 copies; this book is regularly quoted as a must-read of French fantasy books.

-In 2008, he lends his voice to Bora, a piece of music by Rone.
+In 2008, he lent his voice to Bora, a piece of music by Rone.

 In 2009, he wrote La Rage du Sage (The Wise Man Wrath or Sage Rage), a poetic and political essay on our times, for the free single of the group Sliver.

-Alain Damasio also writes the script of WindWalkers, an animation film taken from La Horde du Contrevent with Jan Kounen as director and Marc Caro as art director.
+Alain Damasio also wrote the script of WindWalkers, an animation film taken from La Horde du Contrevent with Jan Kounen as director and Marc Caro as art director.
+The project was abandoned due to a lack of funding.

-In 2019, he published Les Furtifs (The Stealthies), his most recent novel.
+In 2019, he published Les Furtifs (The Stealthies), his most recent novel which was also rewarded by the Grand Prize of Imaginary Writing.
 In collaboration with the composer Yan Péchin, he has developed a musical environment based on this novel in an album called Entrer dans la couleur.